PiggerRight/Write-ups-and-notes/OverTheWire/Bandit/Level24.md

 * * * * * bandit24 /usr/bin/cronjob_bandit24.sh &> /dev/null
 ```

 This file defines a system-wide cron job that executes `/usr/bin/cronjob_bandit24.sh` as `bandit24`.
-This cron job executes the script after reboot and every minute.
+This cron job executes the script after the system reboot and every minute.
 The `&> /dev/null` redirects both `stdout` and `stderr` to `/dev/null`, meaning that the script's normal output and error messages are discarded.

 Therefore, I decided to examine the script directly.